dorkbox/SystemTray/README.md

 SystemTray.TRAY_SIZE   (type int, default value '24')
  - Size of the tray, so that the icon can properly scale based on OS. (if it's not exact).
 This only applies for Swing tray icons.
  - NOTE: Must be set after any other customization options, as a static call to SystemTray will cause initialization of the library.

+GtkSupport.CREATE_EVENT_LOOP    (type boolean, default value 'true')
+ - Enables/Disables the creation of a native GTK event loop.
+Useful if you are already creating one via SWT/etc.
 ```